Darryl-Mbae/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [10-mirror_permissions](https://github.com/Darryl-Mbae/alx-system_engineering-devops/blob/a05ab4214a8bc5e4bb47ac17566ce3f7c18d81cc/0x01-shell_permissions/10-mirror_permissions) ```chmod --reference=olleh hello``` Copies the mode of file olleh to file hello.

 [11-](https://github.com/Darryl-Mbae/alx-system_engineering-devops/blob/cfd60487b2a707198417f9a28b6c017c8900b2ef/0x01-shell_permissions/11-directories_permissions)```chmod -R +X .``` Add execute permission to all subdirectories of the current directory for the everyone.
 Regular files should not be changed.
+* The -R (or --recursive) option tells the chmod command to operate recursively on all files and directories in the specified directory and its subdirectories.
+This means that the permissions will be set not only on the specified directory but also on all files and subdirectories within it.

+[12-directory_permissions](https://github.com/Darryl-Mbae/alx-system_engineering-devops/blob/87555ab7be348b93627b79b1c2f4026ab9628623/0x01-shell_permissions/12-directory_permissions)```mkdir -m 753 my_dir``` Create a directory called my_dir with permissions 751 in the working directory
+* We use the -m option with the mkdir command to set the file mode (i.e., permissions) of the newly created directory.
+* The -m option allows us to specify the permissions for the directory in a numerical format.